AlbertoDMendoza/ArchiMateBestPractices/README.md

 - Generate interactive websites with tools like [Archi HTML Report] to publish to a central intranet.
 - SharePoint does not allow scripting by default.
 See .ASPX workaround: (https://forum.archimatetool.com/index.php?topic=1429.msg7450#msg7450)
 - Generate Single-Page HTML file with [Single-page HTML Export by Phillip Beauvoir & Jean-Baptiste Sarrodie](https://github.com/archi-contribs/jarchi-single-page-html-export)
-- Generate Single-Page HTML View but with SVG with [View2SingleHTML by Remco Schellekens](https://github.com/RemcoSchellekensNS/jarchi-View2SingleHTML/tree/main)
+- Generate Single-Page HTML from View (with SVG) with [View2SingleHTML by Remco Schellekens](https://github.com/RemcoSchellekensNS/jarchi-View2SingleHTML/tree/main)

 ---